Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Framework

-\textit{A key strength of using DPO is that even with a limited/biased set of toxic samples detected by an imperfect or biased classifier, DPO would steer the model towards their corresponding healing distribution and generalize---approximating the distribution for similar samples.} Prior work~\cite{Rafailov2023DirectPO,kirk2024understanding} observed this generalization capability---LLMs aligned using RLHF and DPO shows better generalization to unseen distributions not present in training.
+\textit{A key strength of using DPO is that even with a limited or biased set of toxic samples from an imperfect classifier, it steers the model toward their corresponding healing distribution.} By optimizing the implicit reward margin for each preference pair $y_{heal}^{(i)}, y_{toxic}^{(i)}$, DPO induces a directional gradient that learns the underlying preference structure rather than memorizing examples.
+Prior work~\cite{Rafailov2023DirectPO} shows this generalization capability, with LLMs aligned using RLHF and DPO performing better on unseen distributions.